 1 See Lecky, iv.
-266, 270
+266, 270.
 2 Letter of August 28, 1771.

-The office of 'diwan' implied, not merely the collection of the revenue, but the administration of civil justice.
+^a The office of 'diwan' implied, not merely the collection of the revenue, but the administration of civil justice.
 The 'nizamut' comprised the right of arming and commanding the troops, and the management of the whole of the police of the country, as well as the administration of criminal justice.
 Morley, Digest, p. xxxi.
-See a fuller account of Warren Hastings' Plan, ibid. p. xxxi.
+See a fuller account of Warren Hastings's plan, ibid. p. xxxiv.